- £99m of government funding for a National Satellite Test Facility on the Harwell Campus in Oxfordshire

 Dr Graham Turnock, Chief Executive of the UK Space Agency, said:

 "This investment will enhance the capability of the UK space industry.
-Having access to a National Satellite Testing Facility will help companies develop and encourage new business to come the UK, while the development of new facilities at Westcott builds on what is already a world-class UK space propulsion sector."
+Having access to a National Satellite Test Facility will help companies develop and encourage new business to come the UK, while the development of new facilities at Westcott builds on what is already a world-class UK space propulsion sector."

 The National Space Propulsion Facility (NSPF) will allow companies and academia to test and develop space propulsion engines, alongside a new facility for Reaction Engines where the revolutionary SABRE air-breathing rocket engine will also be tested and built.